FirelyTeam/firely-docs-firely-server/features/restful_api.rst

 Modifiers
 ^^^^^^^^^

 Modifiers can influence the behaviour of a search parameter.
-Modifiers are defined per search parameter type in the FHIR core specification.
+Modifiers are defined per search parameter type in the `FHIR core specification <https://www.hl7.org/fhir/search.html#modifiers>`_.
 Firely Server supports modifiers for the following data types:

 +-----------------------------+----------------+-------------+